Frequently Asked Questons

 What extinguisher do I need?

-Please email us with your query and a phone number and we will call to discuss
+Please email us with your query, include a phone number and we will call to discuss

 What manufacture date is stamped on fire extinguishers?

-They are date stamped and manufactured in the year we sell them in.
-There may be exceptions in January as some my be dated December the previous year (eg purchase Jan 2015, may be dated Dec 2014)
+Our extinguishers are date stamped and manufactured in the year we sell them in.
+There may be exceptions in January/February as some may be dated December the previous year (eg purchase February 2021, may be dated December 2020?)

-Will the fire extinguisher be filled when I receive it?
+Will the fire extinguisher be pressurised when I receive it?

-You will receive all extinguishers full except Water type Extinguishers
+You will receive all extinguishers pressurised except water type extinguishers

-If you would like to receive them full please contact us to have this done for you.
+If you would like your water type extinguisher pressurised please contact us to have this done for you.
 Depending on where you are, there will be a small additional charge for this service.